APEX-SWE: Abstract

 \section{Abstract}

 We introduce the AI Productivity Index for Software Engineering (APEX\textendash SWE), a benchmark for assessing whether frontier AI models can execute economically valuable software engineering work.
 Unlike existing evaluations that focus on narrow, well-defined tasks, APEX\textendash SWE assesses two novel task types that reflect real-world software engineering: (1) \mbox{\textbf{Integration}} tasks ($n=100$), which require constructing end-to-end systems across heterogeneous cloud primitives, business applications, and infrastructure-as-code services, and (2) \mbox{\textbf{Observability}} tasks ($n=100$), which require debugging production failures using telemetry signals such as logs and dashboards, as well as unstructured context.
-We evaluated eight frontier models for the APEX\textendash SWE leaderboard.
-Gemini 3 Pro (Thinking=High) performs best, with a Pass@1 score of $25\%$.
-Our analysis shows that strong performance is primarily driven by epistemic reasoning, defined as the ability to distinguish between assumptions and verified facts, combined with agency to resolve uncertainty prior to acting.
+We evaluated eleven frontier models for the APEX\textendash SWE leaderboard.
+Claude Opus 4.6 leads the APEX\textendash SWE leaderboard with $40.5\%$ Pass@1, followed by Claude Opus 4.5 at $38.7\%$.
+Our analysis shows that strong performance is primarily driven by epistemic discipline, defined as the capacity to distinguish between assumptions and verified facts.
+It is often combined with systematic verification prior to acting.
 We open-source the APEX\textendash SWE evaluation harness and a dev set ($n=50$).